shihankanungo/shihankanungo.github.io/india-trip.md

 <center><img src="images/kanungo-mar-2025.jpg" alt="Alt Text" width="300"></center>

+### Day 7: Wed Apr 2 (4 days to go)

+> Spring is in the air ... wait, no, it's just pollen.

+My allergies have been acting up big time.
+Lots of sneezing, sniffling, and irritation in the eyes. 😧 ☹️ 😬

+Thank you so much 😚 for the UNIQLO shirts.

 ### Day 6: Tue Apr 1 (5 days to go)

 > **April Fool's Day!** <br> Here’s an interesting fact: In 1957, the **BBC pulled one of the most famous April Fool’s Day pranks** by airing a segment about the